 14.7 Defects that have been reported to Fynch as a result of the previous paragraph will be repaired by Fynch, if possible, within a reasonable period of time.

 15.1 If a fixed price for the development of the software has been agreed upon, Fynch guarantees to the best of its ability to remedy the defects found free of charge for a period of 3 months after delivery of the software, unless the defects are not attributable to Fynch or are revealed during the agreed acceptance test. could have come.

 15.2 Fynch makes no warranty against loss of data.

 15.3 Changes made to the software by the customer will invalidate the warranty.

 16. Governing Law and Disputes

-16.1 Dutch law applies to all offers from, agreements with, and deliveries by Fynch.
+16.1 All offers from, agreements with and deliveries by Fynch are governed by Dutch law.
 The application of the uniform law on international sales (Ween’s Sales Convention) is excluded.

-16.2 If the customer of Fynch is established in a country that is a party to the Convention on Jurisdiction and the Enforcement of Judgments in Civil Matters (EEC Treaty), the court in Amsterdam has exclusive jurisdiction to hear any dispute that may arise in connection with the agreement, without prejudice to Fynch’s right to sue the buyer in the court of his place of residence and subject to appeal and/or cessation.
+16.2 If the customer of Fynch is established in a country that is a party to the Convention on Jurisdiction and the Enforcement of Judgments in Civil Matters (EEC Convention), the court in Amsterdam has exclusive jurisdiction to hear any dispute that arises in may arise in connection with the agreement, without prejudice to Fynch’s right to sue the buyer in the court of his place of residence and subject to appeal and/or cassation.

 These terms and conditions have been filed at the office of the Chamber of Commerce in Utrecht.
 The most recently filed version or the version that applied at the time of the conclusion of the agreement is always applicable.